srid/ema/docs/guide/helpers/markdown.md

 type Metadata = Map Text Text

--- Returns `Either Text (Metadata, Pandoc)` Markdown.parseMarkdownWithFrontMatter @Metadata
+-- Returns `Either Text (Metadata, Pandoc)` CS.parseMarkdownWithFrontMatter @Metadata
     "test.md" "Hello *world*"
 ```

 The template repo, as well as [Emanote](https://github.com/srid/emanote) (used to generate this site), uses this helper to parse Markdown files into Pandoc AST.
 Consult [the template repo's source code](https://github.com/srid/ema-template/blob/master/src/Main.hs) for details.

-Note that with Ema you can get [hot reload](concepts/hot-reload.md) support for your Markdown files using [filesystem notifications](guide/helpers/filesystem.md).
+Note that with Ema you can get [hot reload](concepts/hot-reload.md) support for your Markdown files using [the `unionmount` package](guide/helpers/filesystem.md).